matheusfcorreia/quebra-cabeca-oito-pecas/README.md

 #### Descrição das Ações

-Única ação é a MOVER
+Única ação é a MOVER.
+Está ação recebe a posição do elemento que o jogador deseja movimentar, sempre verificando se é uma ação válida, ou seja, verifica se a peça selecionada pode ser movimentada de acordo com as regras do jogo.

 Mover([linha, coluna]);